The project involves three Italian Universities and the National Research Council (CNR)

 CNR-IMM Rome

 She received her PhD in Microelectronics in 2014 from the University of Pavia (Italy).
-From 2014 to 2020 she was a postdoc at CNR-IMM Agrate (Italy) first and after at Politecnico di Milano (Italy).
-In 2020 she became Scientist at NaMLab (Dresden, Germany) and then tenured researcher at CNR-IMM Rome.
+From 2014 to 2020 she was a postdoc at CNR-IMM Agrate (Italy) first and then at Politecnico di Milano (Italy).
+In 2020 she became tenured researcher at CNR-IMM Rome and then scientist at NaMLab (Dresden, Germany).
 Since 2019, she is Senior Member of IEEE.
-In 2021, she has been awarded an ERC Starting Grant for the project MEMRINESS - Memristive Neurons and Synapses for Neuromorphic Edge Computing Her research interests lie at the intersection of circuit design, emerging devices, and brain inspired computing.
+In 2021, she was awarded an ERC Starting Grant for the project MEMRINESS - Memristive Neurons and Synapses for Neuromorphic Edge Computing.
+Since January 2024, she is assistant professor at the University of Groningen (NL).
+Her research interests lie at the intersection of circuit design, emerging devices, and brain inspired computing.
 More specifically, they focus on the exploitation of the intrinsic physical characteristics of memristive devices to reproduce computational primitives of the brain in mixed neuromorphic-memristive systems.

 CNR-IMM Catania